-Uh, no. It’s not like that at all.
-Laser printers use an electrical charge to attract toner particles onto a roller.
-The roller transfers the toner image to a piece of paper and heat and pressure permanently fuse the image onto the page.
+Quick answer: Laser printers use an electrical charge to attract toner particles to a transfer roller.
+Toner particles are pressed onto a piece of paper, while heat and pressure from the fuser unit permanently fix the image onto the page.

 Step 1: Sending

-To begin the laser printing process, the document is sent from the respective computer to the laser printer and the sent document is processed by the laser printer.
+To begin the laser printer process, the document is broken down into digital data and sent from the respective computer to the printer.